Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Intersection Discharge Headway Analysis

 In the PHX dataset, we inspect each frame of the raw videos at a resolution of 10 frames per second and obtain the start time of each vehicle from the intersection.
 This method ensures limited measurement error compared to the ground truth, which means that the collected headways can serve as a relatively reliable reference, despite the relatively low sample size.

-In all, we identified 30 through-movement lanes with at least 2 discharging vehicles, and 10 of these lanes contain an AV.
+In all, we identified 30 through-movement lanes with at least two discharging vehicles, and 10 of these lanes contain an AV.
 Figure \ref{intersection} shows the geometry of an intersection in the PHX dataset.
 For each vehicle, we obtain the frame when its front bumper is closest to the red line in Figure \ref{intersection}.
 The stop line is not used as the reference line, because some vehicles' front bumpers may be downstream of it while waiting.
 After obtaining the start times, we calculate the discharge headway by subtracting those of the adjacent vehicles.
+This procedure yields headway measurements whose uncertainty is effectively bounded by the frame interval on the order of 0.1~s and the pixel resolution of the stabilized 8K imagery.